Wincij/FakeEstate/README.md

 Fake estate agency application build with Django 2.1 framework and PostgreSQL database.
 Fully customized, composed admin page.
 Landing page contains lastest listings and "Seller of the Month".
-Everyone can make an inquiry, registered users are notificated with.
+Everyone can make an inquiry, but only registered users are notificated when inquiry is open.
 Site also has listing search engine.

 RUN (easy way):
 All requirements are placed in "requirements.txt" file, so simpliest way to run this app will be: